 Yesterday I saw Doug Henwood interview the anthropologist David Graeber about his new book about debt.
-It was a fascinating discussion, and it made me decide that I’m going to have to read the book, despite it coming in at 500 pages and being a bit overpriced in its e-book edition.
+It was a fascinating discussion, and it made me decide that I’m going to have to read the book, despite it coming in at five hundred pages and being a bit overpriced in its e-book edition.

 One of the themes that came up a lot in the discussion was the way that debt has historically functioned as the foundation of economic domination in a lot of different social formations.
 As Graeber wryly put it, conquering invaders will happily tell their new subjects that they now owe a debt that must be repaid for the cost of conquering them.
 And rulers in various times and places have canceled debts as a way of keeping the peace, as in the tradition of the Jubilee year.